 - Scrutinize purchases and expenses: Before making a purchase or signing a contract, take time to research the going rate and confirm that you’re getting the best value for the investment.
 For example, when Casa de Salud decided to add laboratory services for the convenience of its patients, staff carefully researched processing options and didn’t limit themselves to local vendors.
 They found a National contractor that provides laboratory services at a fraction of the cost of the first offer they received.
 This enables Casa de Salud to keep laboratory charges affordable while maintaining the bottom line.

 - Plan for growth: Based on current patient load, it's time again for Casa de Salud to expand its facilities to handle more patients.
 However, such a move takes time, planning, and fundraising.
 Clinic staff received grant funding ($175,000) to expand the current building and practice in 2012.
+Information provided in June 2013 indicates that Casa de Salud was able to double the size of the building in anticipation of increasing the number of clinicians within the next two years.

 5 Centers for Medicare & Medicaid Services, Physician Payments: Office Setting, 2009 Data.